Cyrano de Bergerac

 Local Life Krakow is about to select candidates for Best Places awards, dedicated to rewarding and encouraging excellence in products, service and ideas.
 You are helping us to make the best choice.

 Cyrano de Bergerac has 0 votes.
 Click here to see the results.

 You can vote once a day for your favourite place.

 Descend the stairs and savour one of Cracow's premier gastronomic experiences.
 Cracow is a city of cellars, but few can match the magic of Monsieur Cyrano.
 The Polish owner spent many years in France, and she has created a wonderful marriage of Old Polish style and French epicurean panache.
 Decked out with charismatic antique furnishings, Cyrano is a favourite with actors, art dealers and old Cracow hands.
-Distinguished guests have included Roman Polanski and Prince Charles.
 Drop in for a memorable lunch or dinner.

 Editor & Krakow Local